Bougainvillea glabra: Description

-It is an evergreen, climbing shrub with thick, thorny stems and drooping branches that are glabrous or sparsely hairy.
+It is an evergreen, climbing shrub that usually grows 10–12 ft tall, occasionally up to 30 ft.
+It features thick, thorny stems and drooping branches that are glabrous or sparsely hairy.
 The leaves have a 3-10 mm stem.
 The leaf blade is ovate to ovate-lanceolate, pointed or briefly pointed, 5 to 13 centimeters long and 3 to 6 centimeters wide, sparsely fluffy hairy on the underside and bald on the top.
 The leaf-like bracts are purple, oblong or elliptical, pointed, 2+1/2 to 3+1/2 in long and about 2 in wide.
 They tower over the flowers.
 These grow individually in pairs or in groups of three on flower stems about 3.5 millimeters long.

+Raphides have been found in the stem, bracts and different parts of the flower.

+Inflorescences

 The crown tube is greenish, clearly angled, about 2 centimeters long, sparsely downy hairy, ribbed and points away from the flower stalk.
 The tip is lobed five times and forms a short, spread, white or yellowish hem.
 The six to eight stamens have 8 to 13 millimeter long stamens.
 The ovary is about 2 millimeters long, the stylus 1 millimeter and the scar 2.5 millimeters.